shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

-So now you must thinking *"we have not done much yet, maybe we can optimise this function more?"*.
+So now you must be thinking *"we have not done much yet, maybe we can optimise this function more?"*.
 To try and *'scratch that itch'* I've gone thorough the docs, watched a few youtube videos and scoured some of the popular user forums and come up with a few possible options.
 If it is possible to squeeze more performance, how much better can we do?